Myndex/SAPC-APCA/README.md

-## Change Notice October 07, 2020
+## Change Notice October 10, 2020
-To any “early adopting” developers: there have been some minor changes in some constants, but also a bigger optional change that allows measuring very low contrasts, under the 15% clip in the initial beta.
-The low contrast extention adds complexity, and is not needed — at least for the First Draft of WCAG 3.  **However:**
+Split the "APCA" version from the "SAPC" version.
+The APCA is intended for the forthcoming W3 accessibility standards (Silve/WCAG 3).
+The SAPC is the research version, which may not be in conformance due to experimental variations.

+### CURRENT VERSION: Beta 0.97e

+**IMPORTANT:** If you are making a tool to predict contrast for the new W3 standards for Visual Contrast, **use only the APCA files.**

+## October 07, 2020
+To any “early adopting” developers:
-# _IMPORTANT: const VALUE CHANGE_
+### _IMPORTANT: const VALUE CHANGE_
-### Priority: HIGH — Affects Results
+**Priority: HIGH — Affects Results**
 If you are not interested in the low-contrast extension, then there is just one change that is important:

 Change the `const` **`blkClmp`** from `1.75` to **`1.33`**